GitMeLyK/BatchOS/README.md

 # BatchOS
 Project BatchOS - pushing Batch to the limit.
 A mini operating system with functionality.

   BatchOS is a project that aims to create a mini-OS that can run within Windows.
-This project also aims for compatibility - that means reasonably working even in XP(1).
+  This project also aims for compatibility.
+ - That means acceptably working even in XP¹.
-Features include a DOS-style command line, basic programs such as the calculator and Internet access(2).

 Right now, the project is in the Alpha development stage.
 The first beta release is anticipated in 3 months.

+Basic programs will also come with it (well, they're just other batch files) in order to enhance the BatchOS experience.

+## Features

+- DOS-style terminal
+- Text-based graphical environment coming soon!
+- Compact by design
+- Maintains compatibility by using features that work on older Windows systems
+- Internet access²

-Editions in development:
+## Editions

--Standard
+-Standard (Development Priority)

--Legacy (for older Windows versions)
+-Legacy

+## Other

+Caveats:

-1 - Experience may vary.
+1 - Some potential incompatibilities
-2 - Limited to a text-based UI (TUI) browser.
+2 - Limited, due to the contexts of this mini-OS

 GNU General Public License v3